Module Review: Container Lifecycle

 - The State Machine: Containers move through

-docker stopsends SIGTERM, waits 10s, then sends SIGKILL.docker killsends SIGKILL immediately. - PID 1 Responsibility: PID 1 must handle signals and reap zombie processes.
-If your app canโt do this, use
+docker stopsends SIGTERM, waits 10s by default, then sends SIGKILL.docker killsends SIGKILL immediately, analogous to pulling the power plug. - PID 1 Responsibility: PID 1 is the kernel’s special child.
+It must handle signals and reap zombie processes.
+If your app lacks this capability, inject an init process like

-attachconnects to the main process (PID 1) streams.execspawns a new process in the same namespace. - Logs: Docker captures stdout/stderr to JSON files on the host.
+attachmultiplexes your terminal into the main process (PID 1) streams.execspawns a new, entirely separate process inside the same namespace, which is the correct way to debug without interfering with the main application loop. - Logs: Docker captures stdout/stderr to JSON files on the host.
 Always configure log rotation to prevent disk exhaustion.

 - Self-Healing: Use Restart Policies (